 - Collision damages: liability of a charterer to an owner for employing an incompetent pilot.

-Jonathan Kemp qualified as a solicitor in 1990, after serving as a navigating officer in the Royal Navy.
+Jonathan Kemp is a former solicitor who qualified in 1990, after serving as a navigating officer in the Royal Navy.
 He specialises in maritime dispute resolution, particularly in relation to bulk and food products, and also shipbuilding and other maritime commercial contracts.

 Jonathan has a particular interest in the ballast water management regulations and has advised the United Kingdom’s Maritime & Coastguard Agency on the challenges in enforcing the IMO Ballast Water Management Convention requirements.

 Jonathan has worked in Singapore and London and is now based in Newcastle upon Tyne.
 He also practices as a notary public.
 Jonathan regularly speaks and leads workshops on maritime legal topics in the United Kingdom, India and the Far East.
 He advocates the use of plain English and is a member of Clarity International.

 - Advising oil tanker owner on shipbuilding contract re-negotiation and on related guarantees.

 - Edible cargo damage claims: acting for shipowners, P&I Clubs and a UK importer.

 - Advising the UK Maritime & Coastguard Agency and others on IMO International Ballast Water Management Convention issues.